allisoncortez/ArtApp/README.md

 ## Installation

-To get Plantmom up and running, fork and clone this repo:
+To get ArtMake up and running, fork and clone this repo:

 ``https://github.com/allisoncortez/ArtApp.git``